Last updated on July 7th, 2020 at 12:18 am

 Have you applied for the EI (Employment Insurance) and waiting on the weekly payments?

-So here’s the thing right, to get your EI Online payments on-time every two weeks, you have to fill the MSCA EI Internet Reports on time every week.
+Simply put, to get your EI Benefit online payments on-time every two weeks, you have to fill the MSCA EI Internet Reports on time every week.

 How Do I Report My EI Online?

-1. First of all, log in to your MSCA Account or click the link here to login.
+1. First of all, log in to your My Service Canada Account (MSCA) or click the link here to login.

 2. Once you have successfully logged into your account, you will see the My Service Canada Welcome screen.
 Here on this screen, you can “View the EI Payment Information”, “View EI Status and Correspondence”, “View Records Of Employment or ROE” or “Complete your EI report online”

 Do remember to complete the “EI Report Online” once every two weeks (bi-weekly) to avoid delayed EI payments.
 Once you complete the report, the system will automatically show you the next due date, so it’s pretty easy to mark your calendars or remember.